 We are putting extra emphasis this year on clothing and footwear.
 Please encourage parents to send their children with light jackets or rainwear as necessary.
 Enclosed shoes like sneakers and hiking boots provide the best foot protection and traction on uneven ground.
 Call for more details or scheduling.

 A Beautiful wagon ride around the 107 acre preserved Orchard.

-Self guide stations
+Self guided interactive educational stations

 Children and paying adults will pick their own quart size bag of apples from the apple trees.

 Participants will each pick a 3 to 5 lb pumpkin from our pumpkin patch.